Air Force (film): Historical inaccuracies

-In Air Force, a tail gun is installed on the Mary-Ann.
+In “Air Force”, when departing the emergency landing field on Maui for Hickam Field, Sgt Winocki tells the other crew members that he's only the “tail-gunner” (32:00), but a tail gun is not installed on the “Mary-Ann” until one is improvised by Winocki in the Philippines several days later.
+(This could be attributed to the sequence of filming scenes.)
 The Flying Fortress used in the film played the part of a 1940 Boeing B-17C; no early B-17s, series "A" through "D", were fitted with a tail-mounted machine gun at the factory.
 That feature was not officially added until Boeing rolled out its heavily redesigned B-17E series.
-In the film, however, a member of the Mary-Ann's aircrew makes a improvised field modification, removing the tail cone and creating a manned, single machine gun position.
+In the film, however, a member of the Mary-Ann's aircrew makes an improvised field modification, removing the tail cone and creating a manned, single machine gun position.
 In real life, some aircrews did install a broomstick painted black in the clear tail cone to discourage attacks from the rear.
 As detailed in Herbert S. Brownstein's Flying Fortress volume The Swoose: Odyssey of a B-17, a few B-17D aircrews field-installed a remotely controlled (via a pullcord) .30 caliber machine gun in their tails.

+In “Air Force”, the script implies that there is some US Army Air Force (USAAF) involvement with the defense of Wake Island when the Mary-Ann's pilots meet the wounded commander of the island's Air Force.
+The wounded commander (Major Bagley) names the pilots defending Wake with the crew of Mary-Ann claiming knowing these pilots, but Wake was defended by a Marine Corps Fighter Squadron VMF-211 and it would be safe to say the Air Force pilots of “Mary-Ann” would not know any of the VMF-211 pilots.
+Since this was a USAAF-conceived and -supported film, it seems the intent was producing a propaganda film intended to bolster the public's opinion of the Army Air Force along with recruiting efforts.
+The United States was still reeling from the attacks on Hawaii, Guam, Wake, and the Philippine Islands with little in the way of successes to mention.